Generic stabilizers for simple algebraic groups: Existence of an s.g.p.: Proof of Theorem

+\begin{lem}[natural representation of $F_4$] Let $G$ be a group of type $F_4$, and let $V$ be its ``natural'' Weyl module $V(\omega_4)$ of dimension 26 or the irreducible quotient $L(\omega_4)$ of the Weyl module.
+Then the s.g.p.\ exists for $G$ acting on $V$, and it is isomorphic to $\Spin_8$. \end{lem}

+\begin{proof} Suppose first that $V$ is the Weyl module.
+The group $G$ can be viewed as the (algebraic) group of automorphisms of an Albert algebra $J$, where $V$ is the codimension-1 subspace of elements of trace zero.
+See \cite{Ptr:surv} and \cite{Jac:J} for background on Albert algebras.

+As a vector space, $J$ can be written as the set of hermitian 3-by-3 matrices with entries in an octonion algebra.
+The set $E$ of diagonal matrices is a cubic \'etale algebra, and the sub-group-scheme of $G$ fixing $E$ elementwise is isomorphic to $\Spin_8$, by the arguments in \cite[\S38]{KMRT} and \cite[Th.~6]{Jac:ex}.
+(Although stated under the hypothesis that $\car k \ne 2, 3$, the arguments go through without this hypothesis with only cosmetic changes.
+Alternatively, in case $\car = 2$ or 3, one can check this on the level of $k$-points and use a computer to verify that the generic stabilizer in $\g$ has dimension at most 28.)

+A generic element $v \in V$ generates a cubic \'etale subalgebra $E_v$ of $J$.
+(This is essentially when $\car k \ne 2$, because in that case every element generates a commutative associative subalgebra, and properties of the generic minimal polynomial show that a generic element generates a separable subalgebra of degree 3.
+When $\car k = 2$, the same reasoning works by invoking \cite[Prop.~1]{McC:FSTrev}.)
+Therefore the stabilizer $G_v$ of $v$ is the subgroup of $G$ fixing $E_v$ elementwise.
+As $k$ is algebraically closed, $E_v$ is isomorphic to $E$ as a $k$-algebra, and so is conjugate under $G$ to $E$ by Jacobson's Embedding Theorem (which, in this generality, is \cite[\S4.12]{Ptr:embed}).
+This proves the claim for the Weyl module.

+The Weyl module only fails to be irreducible when $\car k = 3$ \cite{luebeck}.
+In that case, the irreducible representation is the quotient of $V$ by the span of the identity element of $J$.
+For $v$ generic in the irreducible quotient, any inverse image of it in the Weyl module again generates a cubic \'etale subalgebra of $J$, and the Weyl module case again shows that the s.g.p.\ exists for the action of $G$. \end{proof}

-Finally, drop the assumption that $V$ is faithful and put $N := \ker [ G \to \GL(V) ]$.
+We have now accounted for all of the representations in Table \ref{meta.small}, proving Theorem \ref{sgp} under the assumption that $V$ is faithful.
+So drop the assumption that $V$ is faithful and put $N := \ker [ G \to \GL(V) ]$.
 Then $G/N$ is simple (Lemma \ref{simple.quo}) and acts faithfully on $V$, so it has an s.g.p.\ $(G/N)_*$.
 The inverse image of $(G/N)_*$ in $G$ is an s.g.p.\ for the action of $G$ (Lemma \ref{kernel}).
 If $\dim V > \dim G$, then since $V$ is irreducible, $G$ acts nontrivially on $V$ and $N$ is a finite group scheme.
 We conclude that $\dim G_* = \dim N + \dim (G/N)_* = 0$, i.e., $G_*$ is also finite.
 If additionally $N$ is central, then $N$ is contained in every maximal torus $T$ of $G$ and there is a bijection between maximal tori of $G$ and $G/N$ given by $T \leftrightarrow T/N$ \cite[Th.~2.20(ii)]{BoTi:c}.
 Therefore, the inverse image in $G$ of any maximal torus of $G/N$ containing $(G/N)_*$ is a maximal torus of $G$ containing $G_*$.
 This completes the proof of Theorem \ref{sgp}.